zaneschepke/zaneschepke.github.io/content/about.md

 to people’s lives.
 I believe every person is inherently valuable, a unique creation and reflection of God with a unique purpose, despite their contributions or circumstances.
 If humanity’s existence were a mere random happenstance, we would have no intrinsic worth.
-This conviction fuels my commitment to open-source software, where maximum transparency serves the best interests of users.
+It is this belief that fuels my commitment to creating open-source software, where maximum transparency is in the best interests of users.